Auditor's Sales will be held sooner if there are 30 or more parcels ready to advertise.

-sales will be held every Spring and Fall, if
+Otherwise, sales will be held in May and October, if new parcels

 “Every tract of land foreclosed upon for delinquent taxes or a tax lien that has been properly offered for sale on two separate occasions, not less than two weeks apart and not sold shall be forfeited to the state and the County Auditor will offer it for sale to the highest bidder.”